Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Introduction

-Ultrasound Computed Tomography (USCT) is a promising medical imaging technology that combines the safety, portability, and affordability of traditional ultrasound with high-resolution 3D imaging capabilities.
-Unlike conventional B-mode ultrasound\cite{rumack2017diagnostic}, which forms images solely based on echoes from tissue interfaces, USCT utilizes specialized transducer arrays—often annular, cylindrical, or hemispherical—to collect both transmitted and reflected waves from the scattering media (Fig.~\ref{fig:1}).
-USCT array emits waves sequentially from each transducer and records the corresponding signals from all transducers, enabling it to reconstruct the internal structure of biological tissues in a tomographic fashion\cite{cueto2021spatial}.
-This technique is particularly advantageous for imaging tissues in high contrast and high resolution and for detecting abnormalities such as tumors\cite{ali20242,li2009vivo,ozmen2015comparing}.
-Additionally, USCT avoids the risks associated with ionizing radiation (used in X-ray CT) or magnetic fields (used in MRI), making it a safer alternative for patients like pregnant women, children, or individuals with magnetic foreign bodies\cite{guasch2020full}.
+\IEEEPARstart{U}{ltrasound} Tomography (UT) is a promising medical imaging technology that combines the safety, portability, and affordability of traditional ultrasound with high-resolution 3D imaging capabilities.
+Unlike conventional B-mode ultrasound\cite{rumack2017diagnostic}, which forms images solely based on echoes from tissue interfaces, UT utilizes specialized transducer arrays—often annular, cylindrical, or hemispherical—to collect both transmitted and reflected waves from the scattering media (Fig.~\ref{fig:fig1}).
+The UT array emits waves sequentially from each transducer and records the corresponding signals from all transducers, enabling it to reconstruct the internal structure of biological tissues in a tomographic fashion\cite{cueto2021spatial}.
+This technique is particularly advantageous for imaging tissues with high contrast and high resolution and for detecting abnormalities such as tumors\cite{ali20242,li2009vivo,ozmen2015comparing}.
+Moreover, UT avoids ionizing radiation and magnetic fields, making it safer for vulnerable populations\cite{guasch2020full}.

-Despite these advantages, the clinical adoption of USCT has been limited by the immense computational demands associated with its image reconstruction process.
-At the core of USCT reconstruction lies a complex inverse problem known as Full Waveform Inversion (FWI)\cite{tarantola1984inversion}, whose goal is to recover the acoustic properties of the tissue (e.g., sound speed, density and attenuation) with high resolution, potentially at sub-wavelength scales, from the recorded wavefields.
-Mathematically, the FWI problem can be formulated as a nonlinear Partial Differential Equation (PDE)-constrained optimization problem:
+Despite these advantages, the clinical adoption of UT has been limited by the immense computational demands associated with its image reconstruction process.
+Decoding the measured wavefield data into acoustic properties naturally leads to full-waveform inversion (FWI)\cite{tarantola1984inversion}, a nonlinear Partial Differential Equation (PDE)-constrained optimization problem that estimates spatial maps of acoustic parameters by minimizing the misfit between recorded and simulated wavefields, with spatial resolution targeted to approach subwavelength scales: